 But here’s something else you have: $1200.

 Even if you decide that payment amount is too high, you now have a down payment and can revisit your options.
 Maybe you’ll look at used cars more closely.
 Or, maybe you try budgeting $300 for the next three months.
 Give it a try and see how that feels.
-By then you’d have $2100, and that gives you options my friend.
+By then you’d have $2100, and that gives you options.

-There’s no wrong answer there folks.
-This is just a great little exercise in gut checking your priorities and gaining clarity on that all important question that pops up in all our lives regularly: Can I Afford this?
+There’s no wrong answer here, no car that you “should” or “shouldn’t” buy.
+This is just a great little exercise in gut checking your priorities and gaining clarity on that all-important question that pops up in all our lives regularly: Can I Afford This?

 Good luck and budget on!